Charlemagne-class battleship: Design and description

 The Charlemagne-class battleships were 117.7 m long overall and had a beam of 20.3 m.
 At deep load, they had a draught of 7.4 m forward and 8.4 m aft.
 They displaced 11275 t at deep load.
 Their crew generally consisted of 727 officers and enlisted men as a private ship, or 41 officers and 744 men as a fleet flagship.

 The Charlemagne-class ships did not function well in a head sea.
 Stormy weather in the Bay of Biscay in 1900 caused the captain of Gaulois to complain that the ship's forward gun turret and casemates were flooded out and that the ship generated enormous sheets of spray when water came over the bow.
 Like most French capital ships of the period, they had pronounced tumblehome.
-Gauloiss captain also said that his ship was a steady gunnery platform and manoeuvred well in tight spaces but he criticized the armour layout as not high enough to prevent shells from penetrating above the main armour belt and detonating below the secondary armament positions.
+Gaulois's captain also said that his ship was a steady gunnery platform and manoeuvred well in tight spaces but he criticized the armour layout as not high enough to prevent shells from penetrating above the main armour belt and detonating below the secondary armament positions.

 The ships used three 4-cylinder vertical triple-expansion steam engines, each engine driving a 4.3 m propeller.
 Rated at 14500 PS, they produced between 14220–15295 PS during their sea trials using steam generated by 20 Belleville water-tube boilers.
 The boilers had a maximum operating pressure of 17 kg/cm2.
 The ships reached top speeds of 18 to 18.5 kn on their trials.
 They carried a maximum of 1050 t of coal which allowed them to steam for 4200 mi at a speed of 10 kn.